AdobeDocs/advertising.en/help/search-social-commerce/reports/initial-setup.md

   Transactions properties aren't available for reports unless you specifically make them available.

-  If you later begin to track a new conversion metric, then you'll need to repeat this task.
+  If you later begin to track a new conversion metric, then you must repeat this task.

 * (Optional) Automate report generation: